 upholstery, and any parts made out of rubber are all replaced in

 trade-in value for better parts.
-A lot of Ghia People buy and swap parts amongst
+A lot of Ghia people buy and swap

-themselves, so almost all extra parts are a plus.
+themselves, so any extra parts are a plus.

 of 1 year only parts (especially the '60), so these cars should be very

 for the purchaser is the "basket case".
 This is an otherwise complete